-Dr David Bek is the project's principal investigator, and is a Reader in Sustainable Economies based at the Research Centre for Business in Society at Coventry University, where he co-leads the Sustainable Production and Consumption Cluster.
+Dr David Bek was the project's principal investigator and is based at the Research Centre for Business in Society at Coventry University.
 David specialises in undertaking research into practices of ethical and environmental sustainability within horticultural supply chains.
 David is highly skilled at translating research findings into real-world solutions and has undertaken consultancy projects for corporate, third sector and professional organisations, through these relationships he has evaluated a range of programmes, identified solutions and proposed recommendations going forward.
 Examples include evaluating the socio-economic impacts of phasing out peat-based compost upon the UK’s growing media sector, and proposing solutions for certifying wild-harvested foliage in retailer supply chains.

 Dr Geraldine Brown is a researcher based in the Centre for Agroecology, Water and Resilience.
 Her background lies in Sociology and Social Policy.
 Her interest is in research that produces knowledge grounded in the lived reality of those whose voices are often missing or seldom heard.
-A key aim of her work is to identify factors that contribute to individuals and groups experiences of exclusion and/ or marginalisation to provide evidence, which can influence decision-making and the development of socially just policy and practice approaches.
+A key aim of her work is to identify factors that contribute to experiences of exclusion and marginalisation by individuals and groups, in order to provide evidence which can influence decision-making, and the development of socially just policy and practice approaches.

-Dr Jordon Lazell is a researcher in the Sustainable Production and Consumption Cluster at the Centre for Business in Society at Coventry University.
-Jordon’s research focuses on the problem of food waste.
-He has explored the drivers of food waste at household level, and has also worked with retailers and businesses to understand how food waste comes about in the supply chain.
-Jordon is a co-editor of the first Routledge Handbook of Food Waste and is also co-founder of the International Food Loss and Food Waste Studies Group, a research platform for academics and practitioners operating in this area.
+Dr Jordon Lazell was a researcher in the Sustainable Production and Consumption Cluster at the Centre for Business in Society at Coventry University.
+Jordon’s research focused on the problem of food waste.
+He explored the drivers of food waste at a household level, and also worked with retailers and businesses to understand how food waste comes about in the supply chain.
+Jordon co-edited the first Routledge Handbook of Food Waste and also co-founded the International Food Loss and Food Waste Studies Group, a research platform for academics and practitioners operating in this area.

 Dr Margi Lennartsson-Turner is responsible for the ‘walk and talk’ methodology and in the design of the bespoke questionnaire to monitor peoples’ environmental awareness, behaviours and experiences with the natural environment in Coventry.
 Margi has been involved in many multidisciplinary research projects (funded primarily by Defra and the EU) related to agroecological land management, investigating both natural and social science aspects.
-She has been involved in Trust funded research to support community food growing groups nationwide to evidence the health, wellbeing and environmental outcomes of their activities and to become commissioned as delivery partners in the emerging social prescribing initiatives.
-Margi is currently leading a project evaluating the outcomes of a land-based practical skills and therapeutic educational programme for students with complex needs.
+She has been involved in trust-funded research to support community food growing groups nationwide to evidence the health, wellbeing and environmental outcomes of their activities, and to commission them as delivery partners in the emerging social prescribing initiatives.
+Margi has also led on a project to evaluate the outcomes of a land-based practical skills and therapeutic educational programme, for students with complex needs.